nickfarber/port-scanner/README.md

 -i: specifies the ipv4 address to scan (required)

--p: specifies the range of ports that should be scanned; formatted like "min:max" or just "port" (optional - defaults to all ports)
+-p: specifies the range of ports that should be scanned; formatted like "min_port:max_port" or just "port"

 -o: the path of the file to output to if not the terminal (optional - defaults to stdout)